Fast relaxation of the random field Ising dynamics: Introduction

 It is not difficult to show that for every $\beta>0$, $\SSM$ (and hence $\WSM$) holds if the external field magnitudes $|h|$ are sufficiently anti-concentrated: see Lemma~\ref{lem:ssm_large_fields}.
-Conversely, one may wonder what should be the optimal mixing time for the $\RFIM$.
-General arguments in~\cite{Hayes-Sinclair} give a `coupon collecting' lower bound of $\Omega(\log n)$.
-In Proposition~\ref{prop:mixing-lower-bound}, we show a super-polylogarithmic lower bound on the mixing time for the $\RFIM$ for $\beta$ sufficiently large, provided the field variances are $O(1)$, confirming the expected slowdown in the Griffiths phase.
+Conversely, one may wonder what should be the optimal mixing time for the $\RFIM$, and in particular if there is a matching upper bound on the spectral gap to Theorem~\ref{mainthm:SSM}.
+General arguments in~\cite{Hayes-Sinclair} give a `coupon collecting' lower bound on the mixing time of $\Omega(\log n)$.
+In Proposition~\ref{prop:mixing-lower-bound}, we show a super-polylogarithmic lower bound on the mixing time for the $\RFIM$ (upper bound on the spectral gap) for $\beta$ sufficiently large, provided the field variances are $O(1)$, confirming the expected slowdown in the Griffiths phase.
+The proof goes by embedding slow mixing with no external field in a sub-box of side-length $(\log n)^{1/d}$ in $\Lambda_n$ which by chance has very small values of $h$.
 To be precise, in this Griffiths regime the $L^{(d-1)/d}$ dependence in Theorem~\ref{mainthm:SSM} should be optimal.